 Innovation Day 2024

-This hybrid event, open to members of SCI America, features in-person and online sessions.
+This hybrid event, open to members of SCI America, featured in-person and online sessions.
 In-person sessions of Innovation Day will be held at the Science History Institute Conference Center in historic Old City Philadelphia.

 Overview